Taking a scenic or foliage drive is a must-do on a Maine vacation

 Route 1 to Route 186 Winter Harbor, Birch Harbor, Prospect Harbor, ME Phone: 207-624-3300

-Schoodic National Scenic Byway explores a less developed and unspoiled area of the rugged Downeast Maine coast.
+Schoodic National Scenic Byway explores a less-developed part of the rugged Downeast Maine coast.
 This route passes through the only mainland section of Acadia National Park and out to beautiful Schoodic Point.
 The cold North Atlantic waters of Downeast Maine are filled with lobster boats and the coast is lined with wooden piers, lighthouses and wildlife.
 Take in majestic views of Cadillac Mountain and Mount Desert Island along this drive.
 This area also is famous for rolling hills lush with wild blueberries.
-Granite outcroppings make up a dramatic coastline that is dotted with blueberry barrens and covered with fragrant evergreen forests.

 Old Canada Road National Scenic Byway